kseylerp/Courier-Cookbook-Onboarding/Onboarding Cookbook.md

 npm install @trycourier/courier                  # Backend SDK
 npm install @trycourier/react-inbox              # React components
 npm install @trycourier/courier-react-native     # Mobile SDK
+npm install @trycourier/courier-js               # JS Client SDK
 ```
-***Note**: For this example we are using React and React Native for it's ease of use across platforms but you can install SDKs for a number of languages, including native iOS and Android.*
+***Note**: For this example we are using mostly React and React Native for it's ease of use across platforms but you can install SDKs for a number of languages, including native iOS and Android.*

 Now initialize Courier with your authentication token: